 How Deep Can A Solar Pump Work?

-Although the pumps discussed in this review reach a maximum depth of 320ft, some solar well pumps, like this one from Sun Pumps, can raise water from depths of 600ft.
+Although the pumps discussed in this review reach a maximum depth of 320ft, some solar well pumps can raise water from depths of 600ft.

 Experts estimate the maximum capacity of solar well pumps is around 650ft.
 The amount of solar energy required to raise water from a depth lower than that makes it impractical.
-Any deeper than that, and you’re looking at some hefty bills, not only in terms of installing the pump but running it as well.
+Any deeper than that, and you’re looking at some hefty bills, not only in terms of installing the pump but running it.

 Even at 100′ or so, installing a submersible pump can be challenging, as can performing routine repairs and maintenance.